microsoft/NPKit/rccl_samples/README.md

 ## Usage

 1) Make sure parameters in `npkit_launcher.sh` are valid.
-Note that currently NPKit only supports collecting non-overlapped events in GPU, and `NPKIT_FLAGS` should follow this rule.
+Also note that currently NPKit only supports collecting non-overlapped events in GPU, and `NPKIT_FLAGS` should follow this rule.

 2) Make sure `rccl_test` function in `npkit_runner.sh` is a valid command to run `rccl-tests` binary.
-Note that currently NPKit only supports 1 GPU per process, so `-g 1` mode is required in `rccl-tests` commands.
+Also note that currently NPKit only supports 1 GPU per process, so `-g 1` mode is required in `rccl-tests` commands.

 3) Run command `bash npkit_launcher.sh`.